y-yagi/test-recorder/README.md

 ## Limitations

-Currently, this gem doesn't support a headless driver.
-You need to run a browser with a GUI.
-Tests automatically run with headless via this gem.
+Currently, this gem only supports a Chrome headless.

 ## Usage